 Summer Bridge Parent Appeal to Promotion Determination

-If you wish to appeal your child’s promotion determination and have documentation demonstrating why policy requirements for your child’s academic performance and/or attendance record should be waived, contact your Home School Principal to get a Parent Appeal form.
+If you wish to appeal your child’s promotion determination and have documentation demonstrating why policy requirements for your child’s academic performance and/or attendance record should be waived, contact your child's school to obtain a Parent Appeal of Promotion Determination Letter or complete this online Parent Appeal of Promotion Determination Form.

-1. Contact your school to receive a Parent Appeal of Promotion Determination form.
+- Contact your child's school to obtain a Parent Appeal of Promotion Determination Letter or complete this online Parent Appeal of Promotion Determination Form.

 The Office of Teaching and Learning has ten business days from the date the appeal is received to review the student’s records of academic achievement and attendance and respond to the parent’s appeal.
 A copy of the Appeal Determination will be faxed or scanned and emailed to the Home school principal and mailed to the home address provided on the appeal form.